almenscorner/IntuneCD/README.md

 The main function is to back up configurations from Intune to a Git repository from a DEV environment and if any configurations has changed, push them to PROD Intune environment.

 The package can also be run standalone outside a pipeline, or in one to only backup data.
 Since 1.0.4, configurations are also created if they cannot be found.
 This means this tool could be used in a tenant to tenant migration scenario as well.

+# Exiting news 📣
+The front end for IntuneCD has now been released.
+Check it out [here](https://github.com/almenscorner/intunecd-frontend)

 ## What's new in 1.1.2
 - Added new exclusions for backup and update, it's now possible to exclude certain configurations from backup and update.